 There’s nothing quite like a harbour filled with colourful lights to make you feel all warm and fuzzy inside at Christmas.
 Crowds flock to see Mousehole’s magical Christmas lights, which illuminate the harbour from mid-December.
 If you’re planning to snuggle up in a quaint fishing village this winter, you can look forward to warming mulled wine and a warm welcome at the local pubs and restaurants.

 Look up; Stargazing in West Penwith

 From October onwards, the darker evenings create the perfect opportunity for stargazing.
-West Penwith is an Area of Outstanding Natural Beauty (AONB) and has recently been designated an International Dark Sky Park (one of just seven sites in the UK).
+West Penwith is part of Cornwall's National Landscape and has recently been designated an International Dark Sky Park (one of just seven sites in the UK).
 This means the area is naturally dark and has minimal light pollution.